Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 road almost immediately two 4-wheelers come up behind us.
 I try to get some information about this

-‘trail’ from the young couple, but they haven’t been here before, so off they go
+‘trail’ from the young couple, but they have never been here before, so off they go

 up the road with us following behind.